anonaddy/docker/examples/nginx/README.md

-This nginx configuration supports rspamd web ui out of the box. if you choose to not run rspamd, make sure to remove the `RSPAMD_ENABLE` variable in `anonaddy.env` and remove the proxy block in `nginx/templates/default.conf.template`.
+This nginx configuration supports rspamd web ui out of the box. if you choose to not run rspamd, make sure to remove the `RSPAMD_ENABLE` variable in `addy.env` and remove the proxy block in `nginx/templates/default.conf.template`.